 Individual files can be as large as 5GB, but keep in mind that larger files may take some time to upload.
 Upload speed is dependent upon both file size and speed of the internet connection.

 Yes!
-Although we will accept single file uploads, separate tracks are preferred.
+Although we will accept single file uploads, separate tracks are preferred by the faculty and will upload more quickly.

 To receive equal consideration, recorded audition materials must be uploaded by January 15th.
 Any pre-screening recording must be submitted by December 1.